 First of all, you should know that posture is extremely important in tap dancing, so having a strong core is absolutely vital.
 You should never tap with a straight leg; your knees should be soft and relaxed when you execute the moves to cut down the risk of injury and to make a better quality of sound.

-During your first ever tap class, your teacher will probably ask you and the others in your class to walk around slowly practising your toe-heel taps.
-So, you will begin by putting the ball of your foot down on the floor first, followed by the heel and, with your arms slightly raised in the air, you will keep doing this movement in a loop until you have mastered the timing and technique.
+During your first tap class, your teacher may ask you and the others in your class to walk around slowly practising your toe-heel taps.
+So, you will begin by putting the ball of your foot down on the floor first, followed by the heel and, with your arms slightly raised in the air, you will keep doing this movement with your shoe in a loop until you have mastered the timing and technique.

 Where To Find Beginners Tap Dance Classes Near Me

-Tap Dancing London
+Tap Dancing Australia

-Check for dance classes Melbourne on Superprof.
+Check for dance lessons in Melbourne on Superprof.

 Learn To Tap Dance From Anywhere

-Many big dance academies will offer tap dancing classes for beginners and intermediates.
-But if you don't live near a large city and are struggling to find a suitable class, then why not consider learning to tap dance using an online instructor?
+Many big academies will offer tap dancing lessons for beginners and intermediates.
+But if you don't live near a large city and are struggling to find a suitable class, then why not consider learning to tap using an online instructor?

 Similarly, you could hire a dance tutor to guide you through your learning process and who can be available to answer your queries and help you to solve problems as and when they crop up, whether they be your primary source of dance education or someone that you just turn to for advice in between the sessions of your class schedule.

+The other great thing about learning to tap is that it can get you excited about other styles you can try.
 For rock n' roll dancing, click here!
 Or try pole dancing classes.